lcmd-epfl/molecular_data_explorer/README.md

 # Molecular data explorer

+Python script to create a web app with Dash to visualize molecular data and 3d molecular geometries

 ## Requirements
+- Python 3.6/3.7

-Use pip to install requirements
+Use pip to install requirements:

 `pip install -r requirements.txt`

-Python script to create a web app with Dash to visualize molecular data and 3d molecular geometries
+## Usage

+Use